 Small-business owners rarely see the immediate value of staffing a human resource generalist(HR).
 Actually, most principals take on many HR tasks themselves or delegate them to other employees — department heads, accountants or administrative assistants.
 Others will outsource to an insurance broker and a payroll specialist.
 Of course, they come with a hefty retainer fee, but it’s still far less than staffing a new employee.

-But as your company grows into a larger firm, payroll, benefit management, hiring and training will seem to drain time that you could use on other business-related duties.
+But as your company grows into a larger firm, payroll, benefits management, hiring and training will seem to drain time that you could use on other business-related duties.
 So — what is your time worth?
 If you’re delegating these tasks to other team members — what is their time worth to the business?
 You don’t want to take valuable time away from productivity and profitability.

 As your business grows in numbers, your HR need will grow, too.
 The rule of thumb says that when your staff count grows to 40 or 50 employees, it’s time to look for an HR staff.
 So, then, how can you use an HR function?
 How should you structure the role?
 What should the day-to-day responsibilities be?
 How does this add to the organizational hierarchy?